Verified 2026-07-02

 Leaving MUC during a layover

 Schengen entry is visa-free (90/180) for Australian, NZ, UK, US and most EU-adjacent passports.
 The EES is fully live since April 2026 — first Schengen entry includes biometric registration.
-ETIAS is NOT required yet (late 2026 + grace period).
+ETIAS is still NOT required — the EU has dropped its late-2026 target and a 2027 start is now expected, with a revised timeline due after eu-LISA's September 2026 board meeting.
 The S-Bahn reaches Marienplatz in ~40–45 minutes.
 The city is about 45 minutes away one-way; as a rule of thumb you want 5+ hours before exiting is worth the queues, and you should be back through security 90 minutes before boarding.

 Worth your hours in Munich